 Now I'm going to show you how I relate these shapes to visualized roots on the 6th and 5th strings and their respective octaves.

 This presupposes you can find octaves all over the neck.
-If you can't do that, you can download my 5-Lesson Foundational Series right here, for free with no strings attached.
+If you can't do that, you can download my 5-Lesson Foundational Series right here, with no obligation or commitment.
 These 5 lessons will enable you do do just that; find any note, anywhere, without memorizing note names on every string.

 Keep in mind the 6th and 5th-string roots are not played - they are positional markers to be visualized.
 The red lines represent my "line of sight" - how I visualize the chord shape in relation to the root on the 6th or 5th string: